msevimli/patch-wp-json/README.md

 # Wordpress wp-json REST API patch
+If you have a Wordpress site probably you are under potential hacking risk because of a backdoor by REST API way : wp-json/wp/v2/users
+With this, an attacker can readily access your users data such critical information as  username, author information or user id which are useable on attacking to system.

 patch-wp-json is a Wordpress plugin for patching to get user information by REST API on request http://location/wp-json/wp/v2/users